 Portugal

-Portugal has rapidly evolved into one of the most attractive countries in Europe for starting a business in 2025.
-With its startup-friendly regulatory environment, low cost of living, and growing international tech ecosystem, Portugal offers founders a perfect blend of EU access, quality of life, and tax efficiency.
+Portugal has evolved fast into one of the most attractive countries in Europe for starting a business in 2026.
+The startup-friendly regulatory environment, relatively low cost of living, and a growing international tech ecosystem give founders a rare blend of EU access, quality of life, and real tax efficiency.

-Lisbon and Porto have become hotspots for digital nomads, fintech startups, Web3 ventures, and remote-first companies, thanks to their expanding co-working networks, affordable talent, and favorable visa programs.
+Lisbon and Porto have become go-to cities for digital nomads, fintech startups, Web3 ventures, and remote-first companies.
+Expanding co-working networks, affordable talent, and favorable visa programs are pulling serious founders across from London, Berlin, and beyond.

-Beyond cost savings, Portugal offers a stable banking system, solid legal framework, and a strategic location connecting Europe, Africa, and the Americas.
+Beyond cost savings, Portugal offers a stable banking system, a solid legal framework, and a geographic position that connects Europe, Africa, and the Americas in a way few other countries can claim.

 • 100% foreign ownership allowed and fast-track company setup (often <5 days)